markushinz/socket-gateway/README.md

 ### Docker 🐳 and docker-compose

 This is how you get a fully working local setup.
 Please have a look [`config/targets.yaml`](config/targets.yaml), first.
-It maps localhost to http://hello-world:3000 and json.localhost to https://jsonplaceholder.typicode.com:443.
+It maps localhost and json.gateway.localhost to http://hello-world:3000 and json.gateway.localhost to https://jsonplaceholder.typicode.com:443.
 It allows all requests to http://hello-world:3000 and only GET requests to https://jsonplaceholder.typicode.com:443 with the path todos/1.

 Run [`./createCertificates.sh`](createCertificates.sh) to generate all required files and `docker-compose up --build` to start both layers as well as a simple web server.
 After that, the gateway listens on http://localhost (Port 80) and via an nginx reverse proxy on https://localhost (Port 443).
 Futhermore, the inner layer connects to the outer layer via an nginx reverse proxy on https://localhost:3000.